kubernetes/kops/docs/cluster_spec.md

 #### disableSecurityGroupIngress
 If you are using aws as `cloudProvider`, you can disable authorization of ELB security group to Kubernetes Nodes security group.
 In other words, it will not add security group rule.
-This can be usefull to avoid AWS limit: 50 rules per security group.
+This can be useful to avoid AWS limit: 50 rules per security group.
 ```yaml
 spec:
   cloudConfig: